ercanezin/ercanezin/README.md

 Welcome to Dr Ercan Ezin's personal Github profile.
-Hopefully you will get the information you need to know myself better.
-IF not, please do not hesitate to get in touch.
+Hopefully, you will get the information you need to know myself better.
+If not, please do not hesitate to get in touch from www.ercanezin.com .
+Cheers
 # 💫 About Me:
 🔭 I’m currently working on AI powered Booking Project<br>👯 I’m looking to collaborate on Open Source AI projects and Data Science projects<br>🌱 I’m currently learning to manage a team as an acting CTO<br>💬 Ask me about<br>⚡ Fun fact